-Expanding our network across

-Japan and overseas using our accumulated expertise
+Expanding our network across Japan and overseas using our accumulated expertise

-Established CC Innovation and began approaching new customer base Established local subsidiaries in Thailand and Vietnam

-Established a local subsidiary in Singapore, expanding our reach to the entire Southeast Asia region touchpoints with more customers, it laid the groundwork for a system enabling consultation with all types of customers.
+Established CC Innovation and began approaching new customer base Established local subsidiaries in Thailand and Vietnam 2022 touchpoints with more customers, it laid the groundwork for a system enabling consultation with all types of customers.
 While the scope of operations as the corporate consulting arm of Hokkoku Bank expanded steadily, there were also rising sentiments among the staff.
 We wanted to respond to rapidly changing customer needs with promptness and accuracy.
 We also wanted to expand our sales areas beyond the three Hokuriku prefectures and be of service to more customers.
-Accordingly, in pursuit of further growth, we established
+Accordingly, in pursuit of further growth, we established The CC Innovation, Ltd. as a consulting company of Hokkoku Financial Holdings in June 2021.